^

 16 May 2024, 07:44

-A new study from UCLA Health finds that repeated practice not only helps improve skills, but also leads to significant changes in the brain's memory pathways.
+A new study from UCLA Health has found that repeated practice not only helps improve skills, but also leads to significant changes in the brain's memory pathways.

-The study, published in Nature and conducted in collaboration with The Rockefeller University, sought to reveal how the brain's ability to store and process information, known as working memory, is improved by training.
+The study, published in the journal Nature and conducted in collaboration with Rockefeller University, sought to uncover how the brain's ability to store and process information, known as working memory, is improved by training.

-To test this, the researchers had mice identify and remember a sequence of odors for two weeks.
-The researchers tracked neural activity in the animals as they performed the task, using a new custom-built microscope to image the cellular activity of up to 73,000 neurons simultaneously throughout the cerebral cortex.
+To test this, the researchers asked mice to identify and recall a sequence of odors over the course of two weeks.
+The researchers monitored the animals’ neural activity as they performed the task, using a new, custom-built microscope to image the cellular activity of up to 73,000 neurons simultaneously across the entire cortex.

-The study found transformations in working memory circuits located in the secondary motor cortex as mice repeated the task over time.
-When the mice first started learning the task, the memory representations were unstable.
-However, after repeated practice of the task, memory patterns began to stabilize or "crystallize," said study lead author and UCLA Health neurologist Dr. Payman Golshani.
+The study found changes in working memory circuits located in the secondary motor cortex as the mice repeated the task over time.
+When the mice first began learning the task, the memory representations were unstable.
+But after repeated practice of the task, the memory patterns began to stabilize, or “crystallize,” said lead author and UCLA Health neurologist Dr. Peyman Golshani.

 Effect of optogenetic inhibition on working memory (WM) task performance.

-b.
-Trial types in the delayed association WM task; licking was assessed during a 3 second choice period, with early and late delay periods marked.
+B. Trial types in a delayed-associate WM task; licks were assessed during the 3-second choice period, with early and late delay periods marked.

-c.
-Progression of learning over eight sessions, measured by percentage of correct answers.
+C. Learning progress over eight sessions, measured by percentage of correct responses.

-e.
-Effect of photoinhibition on task performance across different epochs (fourth second of the delay period, P = 0.009; fifth second of the delay period, P = 0.005; second odor, P = 0.0004; first second of the choice period, P = 0.0001).
+E. Effect of photoinhibition on task performance across epochs (fourth second of the delay period, P = 0.009; fifth second of the delay period, P = 0.005; second odor, P = 0.0004; first second of the choice period, P = 0.0001).
 Statistical analysis was performed using paired t-tests.

 Source: Nature (2024).
 DOI: 10.1038/s41586-024-07425-w

-“If you imagine that each neuron in the brain sounded like a different note, the melody the brain generated when performing a task varied from day to day, but then became more and more refined and similar as the animals continued to practice task,” Golshani said.
+"If you imagine that each neuron in the brain sounds like a single note, the melody that the brain generated while performing the task varied from day to day, but then became more and more refined and similar as the animals continued to practice the task," Golshani said.

-These changes provide insight into why performance becomes more accurate and automatic after repeated practice.
+These changes provide insight into why performance becomes more accurate and automatic with repeated practice.

 "This discovery not only advances our understanding of learning and memory, but also has implications for addressing problems associated with memory impairment," Golshani said.

-The work was carried out by Dr. Arash Bellafard, a UCLA project scientist, in close collaboration with the group of Dr. Alipasha Vaziri at The Rockefeller University.
+The work was carried out by Dr. Arash Bellafard, a UCLA project scientist, in close collaboration with Dr. Alipasha Vaziri's group at Rockefeller University.

 You are reporting a typo in the following text: